darshan099/Break_interactive_food_ordering_app/README.md

     Online Database: google spreadsheet

-    The qr code generated can only to scanned using mybreakclient app (check repo)
+    The qr code generated can only to scanned using break_client app (check repo)

     Implements used: